 RESEARCH FACILITY MANAGER, UNIVERSITY OF CAMBRIDGE

-- developing, maintaining and managing the plasma instruments, and troubleshooting instrumental issues in a time and cost-efficient manner;
+- developing, maintaining and managing the clean laboratories, and troubleshooting laboratory issues (e.g. de-ionised water supply, air handling, acid distillation) in a time and cost-efficient manner;

-- training laboratory users, including post-doctoral research fellows and graduate students;
+- training laboratory users, including post-doctoral research fellows, masters and graduate students;

 - contributing to and writing papers for peer-reviewed journals;

 - advising research staff and group leaders (PIs) on the development and implementation of future research projects;

 - forging and maintaining collaborations with academic and industrial partners;

 - optimising clean laboratory usage to balance research project data production with quick turn-around commercial contract work;

 - overseeing clean laboratory chemistry orders and budgeting;

 The successful applicant would be expected to have comprehensive knowledge of clean laboratory work including the preparation of geological samples (or equivalent) for isotope and trace element analysis as well as experience in isotope ratio mass spectrometry or a related area.
 Applicants should have excellent communication skills, be well organised and flexible in their approach, and be able to work on their own initiative.
 They should have experience of working in a research environment and hold a PhD in a relevant scientific discipline, or have recently submitted a PhD dissertation in that area.

 .
 For information specific to the role contact Dr Helen Williams in the Department of Earth Sciences via email at firstname.lastname@example.org or by telephone at 44 (0)1223 333 411.
 Should you have any questions about the application process, please contact Jane@esc.cam.ac.uk.
 Please quote reference LB21081on your application and in any correspondence about this vacancy.